 Raspberry, mint leaves and other garnishes: I also used coconut chips, sky is the limit

-Heat the oven to 325 F. In a backing pan, e.g. 13×9, place the jars and then fill pan with water until it reaches about 60% of the way up the jar.
+Heat the oven to 325 F. In a baking dish, e.g. 13×9, place the jars in and then fill pan with hot water until it reaches about 60% of the way up the jar.

 Scald the cream in a sauce pan.
 Stirring most of the time.
 I scald by heating and stirring until tiny bubbles just start forming on the edge.

-Pour very slowly the scaled cream into the eggs/sugar stirring constantly until all combined.
+Pour very slowly the scalded cream into the eggs/sugar stirring constantly until all combined.
 You don’t want to dump and scramble the eggs.

 Stir until well combined and then pour into prepped glass jars.
-Some people strain to remove any lumps, i did not and it turned out just fine and had Great Texture.
+I definitely suggest straining/pouring through sieve to remove any lumps.

-Put the jars in the pan with water into the oven and back until creme ‘trembles’ but is set in the middle.
+Put the dish with jars and water into the oven and bake until creme ‘trembles’ but is set in the middle.
 This was about 35 minutes when using the 4 ounce jars.

-When done cooking, remove jars for water bath/pan and refrigerate for at least 2 hours to finish setting.
+When done baking, remove jars from water bath/pan and refrigerate for at least 2 hours to finish setting.

 About 30 minutes before ready to serve, let the jars sit at room temperature.
-Then cover with a layer of sugar and use a torch quickly melt/burn the sugar.
+Then cover with a thin layer of sugar and use a torch quickly melt/burn the sugar.
 You can do this under a broiler preheated to high.
 This is a little trickier.
 Yes, that is me RS babywearing and putting finishing touches on desert.
-For safety reasons (and because my guy loves the torch) – I let him put the “brûlée” in Creme Brûlée.
+For safety reasons and fun for the hubs – I let him put the “brûlée” in Creme Brûlée.

 Upcycle, repurpose and be penny wise with this simple decorating DIY.
 Painted jars, bottles and vases make wonderful centerpieces for weddings, parties or everyday viewing pleasure.
 By painting on the inside, you get the illusion of colored glass, smooth to the touch and results in cleaner look.
 Rest assured that this is not a complicated craft but it took me a very long time finish due to several “craft-astrophies” along the way.
 I am confident the next time I make a set of painted glass jars, it will be a breeze.
 Apologies upfront that this is a long post but I feel it is my blog-ly duty to share the fails.
 Here is my tutorial of how to make your own painted vessels, COMPLETE with lessons learned and thoughts on the various paint options.